-- 1. Speed Tables
+- Speed Tables

-- 2. Raised Crosswalks
+- Raised Crosswalks

-- 3. Crosswalk Refuges/Raised Median Islands
+- Raised Median Islands

-- 4. Chokers
+- Chokers

-- 5. Chicanes
+- Chicanes

-- 6. Traffic Circles and Roundabouts
+- Traffic Circles

-- 7. Additional Fines for Speeding
+- Speeding Additional \$200 Fines

-- 8. Pavement Marking/Lane Narrowing
+- Pavement Marking/Lane Narrowing

-- 9. Pole Mounted Speed Displays
+- Pole Mounted Speed Display

-Pole Mounted Speed Display (PMSD) Policy
+Pole Mounted Speed Displays (PMSD)

 This program allows for the use of a Pole Mounted Speed Display (PMSD) when conditions are such that conventional adopted traffic calming measures may not be applicable.
-The average daily traffic volume should exceed 1,000 vehicles per day and the devices can be considered on roads with posted speed limits above 25 mph.
-In all cases, the street must have a documented traffic speeding problem and community support for the PMSD.
+The average daily traffic volume should exceed 1000 vehicles per day and the devices can be considered on roads with posted speed limits up to 35 mph.
+In all cases the street must have a documented traffic speeding problem and community support for the PMSD.

-Cut-Through Traffic Policy
+Cut -Through Traffic Policy

 In 1989, the Commonwealth Transportation Board (CTB) identified and addressed cutthrough traffic problems on secondary roadways in Virginia in the original Cut-Through Policy and Procedures Manual.
 Residential cut-through traffic involves vehicles that pass through a specific residential area without at least one trip end within the area.
-This cutthrough traffic uses the local residential street system rather than the secondary road system intended for through traffic.
+It is traffic that uses the local residential street system rather than the secondary road system intended for through traffic.

-Cut-through traffic measures available include those listed under traffic calming with the addition of imposing access restrictions (left and right turn prohibitions).
+Cut-through traffic measures available are the same as listed under traffic calming with the addition of imposing access restrictions (left and right turn prohibitions).
 These measures are intended to make alternate routes more desirable.
 Funding for cut-through traffic measures is a VDOT responsibility.

-Through-Truck Restriction Policy
+Through-Truck Restrictions

-This program restricts through-truck traffic on any part of a secondary roadway designated as a local or collector road that is residential in nature, if a reasonable alternate route is available.
-The restriction is not applicable to trucks passing through a specific residential area that make at least one trip end within the area such as trucks making deliveries or trash service.
+This program restricts through-truck traffic on any part of a secondary roadway designated as a local or collector road, as long as a reasonable alternate route is available.
+The restriction is not applicable to trucks passing through a specific residential area which make at least one trip end within the area.
+Examples would be delivery trucks or trash service.